knowron/docs/docs/updates/2023/december_update.en.md

-# Product Update December 2023: Insight dashboard, expert answers and new tag system
+# Product Update December 2023: Insights dashboard, expert answers and new tag system

 Hello!
 Welcome to the KNOWRON product update for December 2023.
-We have quite a few updates to share with you before the year is over, which we are sure will help you and your colleagues have a happier and more productive 2024.
-As always, [please tell us what you think](mailto:feedback@knowron.com).
+We're thrilled to share some exciting updates with you before the year comes to a close, aiming to enhance your experience and contribute to a joyful and productive 2024 for you and your colleagues.

+In the spirit of celebration, we extend warm holiday wishes to everyone, embracing the diversity of festivities and traditions that make this season special.
+As always, we invite you to share your thoughts with us at [feedback@knowron.com](mailto:feedback@knowron.com).
+Cheers to a wonderful end of the year and a promising start to 2024! 🥂

 The updates include: